inaka/guidelines/README.md

 6. **Do code review** – use pull requests.

-7. **Build your code** – don't create a pull request it without testing it first.
+7. **Build your code** – don't create a pull request without testing it first.

 8. **Use the right tool for the job**